 Plain navy blue/black shorts

-In Year 3 we take the children swimming.
-Girls need to wear a swimming costume (No Bikinis) and boys need swimming trunks (Trunks must be shorter than the knee).
+In KS2 we take the children swimming.
+Children need to wear suitable swimwear i.e. a swimming costume or trunks (No bikinis and trunks must be shorter than the knee)

 Earrings must be removed for P.E Lessons.
 If your child has just had their ears pierced they can not take part in P.E for six weeks and can not be covered by tape.